xpipe-io/xpipe/README.md

 ## Connection Hub

-- Easily create and manage all kinds of remote connections, all in one place
+- Easily connect to and access all kinds of remote connections in one place
-- Allows you to fully customize the init environment of the launched shell sessions with custom scripts
 - Securely stores all information exclusively on your computer and encrypts all secret information.
 See the [security page](/SECURITY.md) for more information
+- Allows you to fully customize the init environment of the launched shell sessions with custom scripts
 - Can create desktop shortcuts that automatically open remote connections in your terminal

 ![connections](https://github.com/xpipe-io/xpipe/assets/72509152/ef19aa85-1b66-45e0-a051-5a4658758626)